bandprotocol/bandchain-docs-v2/docs/staking/03-undelegate.md

 we will show you how to undelegate

 :::info
-this tutorial required you to read [Delegate](./02-delegate.md) first
+This guide necessitates that you first familiarize yourself with the Dele[Delegate](./02-delegate.md)gate document before proceeding.
 :::

 ### Step 1 — Select the Validator you want to undelegate